Stable Invariants of Words from Random Matrices: Stable -primitivity rank and stable characters of By Danielle Ernst-West, Doron Puder, Matan Seidel and Yotam Shomroni

-Fix a prime power $q$.
-In this appendix we shortly define the stable $q$-primitivity rank $\spq$ of a word, and describe some of its basic properties.
-This invariant is a very different creature from $\scl$, $\sp$, $\ssql$ and $\spm$: it is more algebraic in nature and less topological\textbackslash combinatorial.
+Fix an arbitrary field $K$.
+In this appendix we define the stable $K$-primitivity rank $\spk$ of a word, and describe some of its basic properties.
+When $K$ is finite of (prime power) size $q$, we also denote this invariant $\spq$.
+The $K$-primitivity rank is a creature different from $\scl$, $\sp$, $\ssql$ and $\spm$: it is more algebraic in nature and less topological\textbackslash combinatorial.
 We also know less about it than we currently know about the other invariants.
 For example, we do not know whether it is computable and always rational, and whether it admits a gap in $\left(0,1\right)$.
 However, it is very much part, and an important one, in the story of stable invariants and their role in word measures on groups, so we choose to include this short appendix in the current paper.
-We hope to write a separate paper dedicated to the stable $q$-primitivity rank once we know more about it.
+We hope to write a separate paper dedicated to the stable $K$-primitivity rank once we know more about it.

-The $q$-primitivity rank was born out of the study of word measures on $\gl_{\bullet}\left(q\right)=\gl_{\bullet}(\mathbb{F}_{q})$ and is defined in the world of free groups algebras.
+When $K=\mathbb{F}_{q}$ is the finite field of size $q$, the $K$-primitivity rank was born out of the study of word measures on $\gl_{\bullet}\left(q\right)=\gl_{\bullet}(\mathbb{F}_{q})$ and is defined in the world of free groups algebras.
 In analogy with the Nielsen-Schreier theorem for free groups, Cohn and Lewin \cite{cohn1964free,lewin1969free} proved that for any field $K$, every submodule of a free module of $K\left[\F\right]$ is free, with a well-defined rank.
 In particular, every one-sided ideal of $K\left[\F\right]$ is a free $K\left[\F\right]$-module.